axibase/axibase-charts/syntax/functions.md

     options = })
 ```

-Below is content of the dropdown.
+Below is the content of the dropdown:

 ![](images/requestMetricsSeriesValues:callback_without_fieldPath.png)

-To fill dropdown with entity tag value we need to make two requests: get entities' names from series descriptors and then request entity tags for that entities.
+To fill the dropdown with entity tag values we need to make two requests: get entity names from series descriptors and then request entity tags for that entities.

 ```
 [dropdown]